-3. Set goals for each KPI.
+3. Set Goals for Each KPI

 For each KPI, set a desired outcome.
 You can base the target on growth over historical performance, benchmarks from similar companies, or even visionary aspirations.

-For example, if you want to measure “number of people who buy something per live event” but for some reason that is not tracked, use something like “number of items sold per live event.”
+For example, if you want to measure the number of people who buy something per live event, but for some reason that is not tracked, use something like number of items sold per live event.
 Get creative.

-5. Start tracking and review regularly.
+5. Start Tracking and Review Regularly

 Depending on how rapidly your business moves, review your dashboard daily, weekly, or at least monthly.
 Get a good feel for your numbers.
 After a few weeks you should know the key metrics off the top of your head.